cbrownstein-lambda/lambda-docs-mkdocs/docs/education/linux-usage/using-the-nvidia-bug-report.log-file-to-troubleshoot-your-system.md

 # Using the nvidia-bug-report.log file to troubleshoot your system

 NVIDIA provides a script that generates a log file that you can use to troubleshoot issues with NVIDIA GPUs.
 This log file has comprehensive information about your system, including information about individual devices, configuration of NVIDIA drivers, system journals, and more.

 ## Generate the log file

 To generate the log file, log in as the root user or use `sudo`, then run the following command:

 ```bash
 sudo nvidia-bug-report.sh
 ```

 This script generates a zipped file called nvidia-bug-report.log.gz in the current directory.
 To verify that the script ran successfully, run `ls -la nvidia*` and look for a row similar to the following:

 ```bash
 -rw-r--r-- 1 root   root   207757 Aug 28 20:11 nvidia-bug-report.log.gz
 ```

-After you generate the log archive file, you can expand it and open the log in a text editor.&#x20;
+After you generate the log archive file, you can expand it and open the log in a text editor.

 ## Troubleshoot the log file

 The log file is comprehensive, as it collects information from various sources.
 The following are suggestions on where to start looking, depending on the issue you are seeing.
-You might see output in the log file from the same or a related Linux command you run on your system, or both.&#x20;
+You might see output in the log file from the same or a related Linux command you run on your system, or both.

 ### Use the check-nvidia-bug-report shell script

 To make the NVIDIA log report easier to use, Lambda provides a shell script, `check-nvidia-bug-report.sh`, that parses and summarizes the report.
 This script scans the report for:

 * Xid errors
 * Thermal slowdown messages